Antonina Pirozhkova: Relationship with Isaac Babel

-In 1996, she emigrated with Lidiya to the US.
-She died on 12 September 2010, aged 101, in Sarasota, Florida.

 Career

 In 1930, Pirozhkova was assigned to work at Kuznetskstroi, a metallurgical factory being built near Novokuznetsk.
 Her talents were so valued that the stationmaster of the local railway station was forbidden from selling her a ticket home.
 Following its construction, she transferred in 1934 to Moscow where she joined the Metroproekt, the institute responsible for the design and construction of the Moscow Metro.
 She rose to the rank of chief designer, and was responsible for some of the major stations in the network: Mayakovskaya, Revolution Square, Paveletskaya, Kievskaya, and Arbatskaya.

+Pirozhkova and her daughter were evacuated during the war to Abkhazia.
 During the Second World War, Pirozhkova headed an engineering team building railway tunnels in the Caucasus.
 In the 1950s, she was involved in the design and construction of palatial houses in the resorts of Caucasus.

 Pirozhkova then joined the faculty of the Moscow State University of Railway Engineering.
 Here she taught subway engineers, and in 1964 wrote the definitive textbook Tunnels and Subways.